DevTanvir/text-analyzer-app/README.md

 JWT_PUBLIC_KEY_BASE64=BASE64_OF_JWT_PUBLIC_KEY
 JWT_PRIVATE_KEY_BASE64=BASE64_OF_JWT_PRIVATE_KEY
 ```
-NOTE: if you are on a windows OS you might need extra steps to convert these jwt keys to base64 content. (e.g. you can use git bash to covert the keys)
+NOTE: if you are on a windows OS you might need extra steps to convert these JWT keys to base64 content. (e.g. you can use git bash to covert the keys)

 ## Running the app